allenalmario/PlaywrightCucumberPageObjectFramework/README.md

 ### PLAYWRIGHT + CUCUMBER BDD PAGE OBJECT MODEL TEST AUTOMATION FRAMEWORK
 ## By Allen Almario - SDET

 This is a Page Object Model Test Automation Framework using Playwright with Java and Cucumber BDD.
 It uses TestNG to run the tests and uses Extent Report to generate test result reports.
+It also utilizes GitHub actions for an easy "push of a button" mechanism to run the automated tests and publish the test report on GitHub.

 ## Dependencies needed
 - Playwright